Spycsh/BombMan/README.md

 # BombMan

-- A javascript game based on phaser
+- A javascript game based on phaser.js

+- a practical use of breadth-first routing algorithm dynamically during games

+- set/chain bombs to recursively detonate the bombs and increase damage to the enemies

 - Ten levels/ Three scenes/ Multiple challenges

-- Arm yourself with bombs & Dodge and Kill every enemy to subjugate the world
+- Arm yourself with bombs & Dodge and Kill every enemy to get to the end level

 ---